Selling Your Business to a Search Fund

 Search Funds can be a good opportunity to sell your business, but they come with their own set of challenges.
 At Pacific Business Sales we have years of experience working with Search Funds and closing deals with them.

-The legitimate Search Funds have commitment letters (aka Letters of Support) from equity investors (typically Family Offices) and are indeed working closely with these investors on their search.
+Legitimate Search Funds have commitment letters (aka Letters of Support) from equity investors (typically Family Offices) and are working closely with these investors on their search.

 Selling a business and closing with Search Funds is very different from selling your business to a self-funded entrepreneur with SBA financing.
 Searchers tend to be extremely analytic from their MBA education and many will endlessly grind the numbers, with some being unable to move past the analysis and get the deal done.
 Again, from our experience in working with Search Funds, Pacific Business Sales, knows how to guide them through the process efficiently, keeping the process moving and on track.